Anna Freud: London years

+Death

-Freud died in London on 9 October 1982.
+Anna Freud died in London on 9 October 1982.
 She was cremated at Golders Green Crematorium and her ashes placed in the "Freud Corner" next to her parents' ancient Greek funeral urn.
 Her life-partner Dorothy Burlingham and several other members of the Freud family also rest there.
-In 1986 her London home of forty years was transformed, according to her wishes, into the Freud Museum, dedicated to the memory of her father.
+In 1986, her London home of forty years was transformed, according to her wishes, into the Freud Museum, dedicated to the memory of her father.